Non-Linear Operator-valued Elliptic Flows with Application to Quantum Field Theory: The Elliptic Operator-Valued Flow

 In this context, it is very useful to find a unitary operator $\mathrm{U}$ acting on the Fock space such that $\mathrm{UH}_{0}\mathrm{U}^{\ast }$ commutes with the particle number operator $\mathrm{N}$, because in this case $\mathrm{UH}_{0}\mathrm{U}^{\ast }$ would be the second quantization of some operator $\Upsilon _{\infty }$, the off-$\mathrm{N}$\emph{--}diagonal part being zero in this situation.
 (I.e., $\mathrm{UH}_{0}\mathrm{U}^{\ast }$ would equal (\ref{DefH0}) with $\Upsilon _{\infty }=\Upsilon _{0}$ and $ D_{0}=0$.)
-Mathematical results on the $\mathrm{N}$--diagonalization of general quadratic operators like (\ref{DefH0}) have been obtained in \cite {Friedrichs,Berezin,Kato-Mugibayashi}, but since the sixties no new mathematical result has been obtained\footnote{ Note that Araki presented in 1968 \cite{Araki} a very general method for the \textquotedblleft $\mathrm{N}$--diagonalization\textquotedblright\ of bilinear Hamiltonians, but it does not solve the issue addressed here.
-For more explanations, see \cite{QuadraticFermionic}.}.
+Mathematical results on the $\mathrm{N}$--diagonalization of general quadratic operators like (\ref{DefH0}) have been obtained in \cite {Friedrichs,Berezin,Kato-Mugibayashi}, but since the sixties no new mathematical result on the fermionic case has been obtained\footnote{ Note that Araki presented in 1968 \cite{Araki} a very general method for the \textquotedblleft $\mathrm{N}$--diagonalization\textquotedblright\ of bilinear Hamiltonians, but it does not solve the issue addressed here.
+For more explanations, see \cite{QuadraticFermionic}.}, although the research on the bosonic case was recently much more active, see in particular \cite{bach-bru-memo,Solovej-Nam}, driven by the mathematical justifications of effective models.

 The non-linear operator-valued elliptic flow studied in this paper for Hilbert-Schmidt initial data $D_{0}$ allows one to solve this problem under much more general conditions than before.
-The link between the $\mathrm{N}$ --diagonalization of fermionic quadratic Hamiltonians and the elliptic flow studied here is constructed from the Brockett-Wegner flow \cite {Brockett1,Wegner1,bach-bru} applied to quadratic Hamiltonians.
-It consists in a (quadratically) non-linear first-order differential equation for operators
+The link between the $ \mathrm{N}$--diagonalization of fermionic quadratic Hamiltonians and the elliptic flow studied here is constructed from the Brockett-Wegner flow (\ref {brocket flow}) when $\mathrm{H}_{0}$ and $\mathrm{N}$ are respectively the fermionic quadratic Hamiltonian and the particle number operator.